 Jewel Shuping wanted to be blind ever since she was a girl.
 She bought herself a white cane at 18 and learned Braille by 20, and then, at 23, paid a psychologist to pour drain cleaner in her eyes.
 She told the British Tabloid The Sun: “I really feel this is the way I was supposed to be born, that I should have been blind from birth.”

 B. PEOPLE CAN BE WRONG ABOUT THEIR OWN BODIES

 The previous three examples could also fall into this category, but Kevin DeYoung’s illustration that follows is especially good.

 Girl’s anorexia is affirmed

-In A Transgender Thought Experiment Kevin DeYoung tells the fictional story of a young woman who at just 95 pounds still thinks of herself as fat.
-She asks her counselor for help and he shows himself to an affirming sort.
+In A Transgender Thought Experiment, Kevin DeYoung tells the fictional story of a young woman who at just 95 pounds still thinks of herself as fat.
+She asks her counselor for help and he reveals himself to be an affirming sort.
 Rather than address her anorexia the counselor tells her:

 “If you tell me you’re fat, I’m not going to stand in the way of you accepting that identity….You are fat.
 Don’t let anyone tell you otherwise.
 It’s nothing to be ashamed of.
 It’s who you are.… No one can tell you what’s right or wrong with your body.
 After all, it’s your body…. it’s okay if you don’t eat much for lunch.
 Weight is only a social construct.
 Fat is a feeling, not a fact.”